Dynamical correlations and domain wall relocalization in transverse field Ising chains

-One recent line of enquiry concerns the possible capacity of OTOCs to diagnose quantum phase transitions in quench experiments from excited states in a way which is not accessible to traditional time-ordered correlators~\cite{heylpollmann,2_X_sun_otoc,2_X_2_wang2019,2_X_1_sun2020,2_X_16_shen2017,2_X_X_nie2020,2_X_X_chen_2020}.
-A case in point is the quantum phase transition in the one dimensional transverse field Ising model (TFIM), where recent work provided numerical evidence that the non-vanishing OTOC of an order parameter (concretely, the local magnetization) evaluated at late times detects presence of ground state ordering {\it even starting from an initially fully polarised state}~\cite{heylpollmann,2_X_sun_otoc,2_X_X_nie2020,2_X_X_chen_2020}.
-The numerics indicated this behavior for both the TFIM, which is integrable, and a perturbed non-integrable model with interactions.
-These results were surprising because the polarized state is a finite temperature state for any non-zero transverse field, and clean one dimensional systems do not order at finite temperature~\cite{2_X_X_titum2019}.
-Indeed, in contrast to the OTOC, standard temporal correlators of the magnetization decay to zero, as expected from thermalization to a paramagnetic finite temperature equilibrium state.
-This raises the theoretical question of how the OTOC might manage to evade thermalization so as to detect the order present in the ground state of the Hamiltonian, but absent in equilibrium at the energy density corresponding to the initial state of the quench.
+One recent line of inquiry concerns the possible capacity of OTOCs to act as diagnostics for zero-temperature phases in quench experiments in a way which is not accessible to traditional time-ordered correlators~\cite{heylpollmann,2_X_sun_otoc,2_X_2_wang2019,2_X_1_sun2020,2_X_16_shen2017,2_X_X_nie2020,2_X_X_chen_2020}.
+A case in point is the one-dimensional transverse field Ising model (TFIM), where recent work provided numerical evidence that the nonvanishing OTOC of an order parameter (concretely, the local magnetization) evaluated at late times detects the presence of ground-state ordering, even starting from an initially fully polarized state~\cite{heylpollmann,2_X_sun_otoc,2_X_X_nie2020,2_X_X_chen_2020}.
+The numerics indicated this behavior for both the TFIM, which is integrable, and a perturbed (interacting/generic) nonintegrable model.
+These results were surprising because the polarized state is a finite temperature state for any nonzero transverse field, and clean one-dimensional systems do not order at finite temperature.
+Indeed, in contrast with the OTOC, standard temporal correlators of the magnetization decay to zero, as expected from thermalization to a paramagnetic finite temperature equilibrium state.
+This raises the theoretical question of how the OTOC might manage to evade thermalization to detect the order present in the ground-state of the Hamiltonian, but absent in equilibrium at the energy density corresponding to the initial state of the quench.